cryptoalgebra/Algebra/docs/Contracts/Core/Positions.md

 Contains the logic of recalculation and change of liquidity positions

-*Developer note: Relies on method _insertOrRemovePairOfTicks, which is implemented in TickStructure*
+*Developer note: Relies on method _addOrRemoveTicks, which is implemented in TickStructure*